Six Flags New Orleans: After Hurricane Katrina

 The park had been one of the least profitable parks in the Six Flags portfolio.
 Though the park was located in New Orleans East near some of the area's more affluent neighborhoods, the park was originally budgeted to bring in tourists from the city's downtown attractions to supplement the city's relatively smaller population base (New Orleans had been experiencing a declining population before Hurricane Katrina).
 However, near the time that the storm struck, Six Flags had already begun closing some of its smaller, less profitable parks across the country.
-Hurricane Katrina cemented the New Orleans park as another of Six Flags' portfolio that would eventually close permanently.
+Hurricane Katrina cemented the New Orleans park as another part of Six Flags' portfolio which would eventually close permanently.

-On December 15, 2006, Six Flags confirmed that it was removing Batman: The Ride for refurbishment and relocation to a new park, as it was considered to be the only salvageable ride.
+On December 15, 2006, Six Flags confirmed that it was removing Batman: The Ride for refurbishment and relocation to a new park, considered the only salvageable ride.
 Batman: The Ride was reassembled at Six Flags Fiesta Texas in San Antonio and opened under the new name Goliath on April 18, 2008.
-In addition to Batman: The Ride, Six Flags removed shade coverings, ride parts, lights, security cameras, planting structures and various other salvageable items.
+In addition to Batman: The Ride, Six Flags removed shade coverings, ride parts, lights, security cameras, planting structures, and various other salvageable items.

 Besides Batman: The Ride, other rides were later removed from the park.
 Bayou Blaster and Sonic Slam were removed in 2008 and taken to Great Escape in Queensbury, New York, where the ride was refurbished and reopened under the name Sasquatch on May 10, 2009.
-The Road Runner Express was removed in 2009 and taken to Six Flags Magic Mountain in Valencia, California, where it was refurbished and reopened on May 28, 2011, under the same name.
+Road Runner Express was removed in 2009 and taken to Larson International in Plainview, Texas, to be refurbished.
+It was eventually installed at Six Flags Magic Mountain in Valencia, California, where it reopened on May 28, 2011, under the same name.

 As late as the fall of 2009, the Six Flags website said the company was "still in the process of settling claims with its insurers due to substantial damage caused by Hurricane Katrina," adding that the park would remain closed.
-The statement ended with "We know that it is still a difficult time for the residents of New Orleans and we remain committed to working with the city in support of the recovery efforts."